 30 October 2012 by Anna Staford

-There are plenty of travel insurance questions in the Internet.
+There are plenty of travel insurance questions and answers in the Internet.
 The most frequent questions travellers ask are about pre-existing medical conditions, annual multi trip and single trip travel insurance, covers for elderly people, backpackers and so on.
 You can find detailed answers to such popular questions in the Internet.
 However, as it always happens, there are some topics everyone tries not to bring up as well as there are some questions that everyone tries not to answer.

 There is no such a deal although many insurers will say there is.
 Nothing is perfect.
 Travel insurance included.
 Ideally, the perfect travel insurance should be reliable, low-budget and decent.
 Let’s face it.
 Can you imagine buying a cheap suit of high quality at a reliable seller?
 It is just impossible combination.
 Yes, you can manage to buy low-budget travel insurance at a reliable insurer and be covered for a few risks.
 Yes, you also can buy reliable and decent policy but it will not be cheap.
 Finally, yes, you can buy low-budget and decent cover but you take the risk of getting into accident that is not covered due to poor range of covers.
 Therefore, whatever you choose you may combine a maximum 2 out of 3 ingredients of aperfect travel insurance recipe.
 Unfortunately, you will have to sacrifice either your money or the quality of policy or reliability.